 Women are taught to check their blood pressure at home.
 Doctors periodically do tests to determine how well the kidneys and liver are functioning and do ultrasonography to determine how well the fetus is growing.

 If pregnant women have moderately high to very high blood pressure, the baby is typically delivered at 37 to 39 weeks.
 It is delivered earlier if the fetus is growing slowly, the fetus is having problems, or the woman has severe preeclampsia.

 Beta-blockers (most commonly, labetalol)

 Calcium channel blockers (such as nifedipine)

 However, angiotensin-converting enzyme (ACE) inhibitors are stopped during pregnancy, particularly during the last two trimesters.
-These drugs can cause birth defects of the urinary tract in the fetus.
+These medications can cause birth defects of the urinary tract in the fetus.
 As a result, the baby may die shortly after birth.

 Angiotensin II receptor blockers are stopped because they increase the risk of kidney, lung, and skeletal problems and death in the fetus.

 Aldosterone antagonists (spironolactone and eplerenone) are also stopped because they can cause a male fetus to develop feminine characteristics.

 Did You Know...